Participate > Rules

 8- Technical info: files for submission must be Apple Pro Res 4.2.2 HQ (1920×1080) – audio: linear PCM – stereo – frame rate: 25 (23,98 if not possible).

 3- Selection will be done under the sole responsibility of the editorial team.
+NB: The campaigns selected for the Cannes Exhibition WILL NOT ENTER Cannes Lions competition.

 4- Specification for exhibition print material: minimum resolution accepted 900mm wide (or 2500pixel)– high-resolution (300dpi) pdf files, 90cm width.
 For video files: MOV & MP4.